-171. Right of accretion.- (1) If any of the 30 instituted co-heirs dies before the testator or renounces the inheritance or becomes incapable or unworthy of receiving it, his share shall be

-- (2) The heirs shall also be entitled to the right to accretion if the legatees do not want or are unable to receive the legacy. - 172.
-Exclusion of right of accretion.- (1) The legatees shall not have the right of accretion inter se. - (2) If the bequeathed thing is indivisible or 10 cannot be divided without detriment, the colegatees shall have the option either to retain the whole thing against payment to the heirs of the value of the excess or to receive from them whatever as of right belongs to them, delivering 15 to such heirs the bequeathed thing.
+- 170. Right of accretion.- (1) If any of the instituted co-heirs dies before the testator or renounces the inheritance or becomes incapable or unworthy of receiving it, his share shall be added to the shares of the other instituted co-heirs, unless the testator has provided otherwise. - (2) The heirs shall also be entitled to the right to accretion, if the legatees do not want or are unable to receive the legacy. - 171.
+Exclusion of right of accretion.- (1) The legatees shall not have the right of accretion inter se. - (2) If the bequeathed thing is indivisible or cannot be divided without detriment, the colegatees shall have the option either to retain the whole thing against payment to the heirs of the value of the excess or to receive from them whatever as of right belongs to them, delivering to such heirs the bequeathed thing.